dirtsimple/imposer/README.md

 * `json_loaded` -- fires after jq has been run, with the JSON configuration in the read-only variable `$IMPOSER_JSON`.
 You can hook this event to run shell operations before any PHP code is run.
 * `imposer_done` -- fires after `wp eval-file` has been run, allowing you to run additional shell commands after all the PHP code has been run.

 Of course, just like with Wordpress, you are not restricted to the built-in events!
-You can create your own custom events, and trigger them with `event.emit` or `event.fire`.
+You can create your own custom events, and trigger them with `event emit` or `event fire`.
 (See the [event API docs](https://github.com/bashup/events/#events-api) for more info.)